Skip to main content

 • The PDG enables a non-custodial depositing mechanism by using a Node Operator's (or its guarantor's) provided ether guarantee as collateral.

-• This way enables to spawn validators without impact on key stVautls metrics: Total Value, stETH minting capacity, Heath Factor, etc.
+• This approach enables spawning validators without impacting key stVault metrics: Total Value, stETH minting capacity, Health Factor, etc.

 Full-cycle trustless